rlwhall/loan-approval-tool/README.md

 3. Data Cleaning – imputing missing values in the data and checking for outliers
 4. Feature Engineering – modifying existing variables and creating new ones for analysis
 5. Model Building – making predictive models on the data
-6. Deployment - building a Flask API, and deploying both localling and to the Cloud (AWS)
+6. Deployment - building a Flask API, and deploying both locally and to the Cloud (AWS)
 <br />
 <br>